JosephSaada/Zoomautojoiner/README.md

 Chrome extension to close the chrome tab created by zoom: https://chrome.google.com/webstore/detail/zoom-closer/appjbedfhcmpknanmbndpojcllfaemal
 OBS Virtual Cam add-on: https://github.com/Fenrirthviti/obs-virtual-cam/releases

+Breakout rooms: just install a random auto clicker and place it where the pop up appears

 Stackoverflow was under maintence at the time of creation, so errors are bound to emerge

 Trouble or help contact info: josephsaada@protonmail.ch